rhel-labs/learn-katacoda/crypto-policy/step1.md

                 RSA Public-Key: (2048 bit)
 </pre>

-By default, Apache uses a certificate with bit length of 2048.
+By default, Apache uses a certificate with a 2048 bit cypher.

 Use `curl`, a command-line http and ftp client, to connect to Apache on the https port (443) and show that the service is using this certificate.